mtds/dcos_notes/README.md

 Additional information about DC/OS networking is available in the [docs (networking mode, load balancing, etc.)](https://docs.mesosphere.com/1.11/networking/).

-- Start the installer from the DCOS bootstrap node:
+- Start the DC/OS installer from the bootstrap node:

 ```bash
 >>> groupadd nogroup; mkdir /tmp/dcos && cd /tmp/dcos ; \
     curl -O http://10.1.1.8:8080/dcos_install.sh; \
     bash dcos_install.sh master # or slave
 ```

+**NOTE**: do not proceed to install the slave nodes until you have a fully functional and responsive Zookeeper cluster.

 Output (master):
 ```